einavlitvak/einavl-intro-to-lab-automation-project-requirements/Project11-Final_Project_Part_1/README.md

 2. displays the angle in the OLED display and buzzer state.
 3. if the angle exceeds a certain threshold, the buzzer should sound and the fan should stop. when returning to a valid angle, the buzzer should stop sounding and the fan should start again.
 4. log the time since program start, the angle (in degrees) and the buzzer state in a csv file (where should this be done, from the Arduino or the Python code?).
+HAD ISSUES WITH PYTHON, COUKDNT FINISH THE CSV PART
 4. Record a video of the system and add to the README below (by dragging it in while pressing the `shift` key).
 5. develop a GUI that displays the angle in a graph or compass and the buzzer state as a LED in real-time and logs the data in a csv file.
 6. Record a new video that also shows the GUI and add to the readme below